-Sustainability Topic / Baseline Wales Plan Area Water Quality and Resources: The EU WFD is transposed into Welsh law through The Water Environment (WFD) (England and Wales) Regulations 2017.
-Since the UK left th EU, these regulations have remained in place.
-Protection of waterbodies The purpose of the Directive is to establish a framework for the protection of inland surface waters (rivers and lakes), transitional waters (estuaries), coastal waters and groundwater.
-Groundwater is an important natural resource that supports river flows as well as ecological diversity in rivers, lakes and wetlands.
-It is also available for use, across Wales, for water supply by abstraction from boreholes, wells and springs.
-All EU member states, and the UK, aim to ensure that all aquatic ecosystems and, with regard to their water needs, terrestrial ecosystems are wetlands reach 'good' chemical and ecological status by 2027.
-The WFD specifies the quality elements that can be used to assess the surface water status of a water body.
-Quality elements can be biolog (e.g. fish, invertebrates, plants), chemical (e.g. heavy metals, pesticides, nutrients) or indicators of the condition of the habitats and water flow and levels (e.g. presence of barriers to fish migration, modelled lake level data) (JNCC 2021 50).
-The latest data available (2023) finds that, in Wales, the quality status of water bodies assessed under the WFD were 51 : There are 29 river waterbodies within the plan area with the following overall quality status'54:
+Sustainability Topic / Baseline Wales Plan Area Water Quality and Resources: The EU WFD is transposed into Welsh law through The Water Environm EU, these regulations have remained in place.
+The EU WFD is transposed into Welsh law through The Water Environment (WFD) (England and Wales) Regulations 2017.
+Since the UK left the EU, these regulations have remained in place.
+Protection of waterbodies (estuaries), coastal waters and groundwater.
+Groundwater is an importar e purpose of the Directive is to establish a framework for the protection of inland surface waters (rivers and lakes), transitional waters stuaries), coastal waters and groundwater.
+Groundwater is an important natural resource that supports river flows as well as ecological rersity in rivers, lakes and wetlands.
+It is also available for use, across Wales, for water supply by abstraction from boreholes, wells and rings.
+All EU member states, and the UK, aim to ensure that all aquatic ecosyst wetlands reach 'good' chemical and ecological status by 2027. tems and, with regard to their water needs, terrestrial ecosystems and The WFD specifies the quality elements that can be used to assess the surface water status of a water body.
+Quality elements can (e.g. fish, invertebrates, plants), chemical (e.g. heavy metals, pesticides, nutrients) or indicators of the condition of the habitats and and levels (e.g. presence of barriers to fish migration, modelled lake level data) (JNCC 2021 50).
+The latest data available (2023) finds that, in Wales, the quality status of water bodies assessed under the WFD were 51 : There are 29 river waterbodies within the plan area with the following overall quality status' 54 :